Frequently Asked Questions

 What is the application deadline?

-Applications are closed for the 2018 cohort.
-Applications for the next cohort will begin mid-July 2018 through mid-January 2019 .
+Applications are OPEN for the 2019 cohort.
+Applications for the next cohort will are available mid-July 2018 through mid-January 2019 .

 How many students will be accepted?